GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-origin-trial/index.md

 strategies, see [Migrate to User-Agent Client Hints](https://web.dev/migrate-to-ua-ch/).

-Note that the User-Agent reduction plans do not currently include iOS and WebView;
-those platforms will continue to get the full user agent string.
+The User-Agent reduction plans do not currently include iOS and WebView, therefore those platforms will continue to get the full user agent string.
 The primary reason is that these platforms currently do not implement [client hints](https://wicg.github.io/client-hints-infrastructure/).